damonitor/damo/USAGE.md

 ### `--damos_filter` Option Format

-`--damos_filter` option's format, which is same to that of `--dfilter` for snapshot commands, is as below:
+`--damos_filter` option's format, which is same to that of `--snapshot_damos_filter` for access snapshot commands, is as below:

 ```
 <type> <matching|nomatching> [additional type options>...] [pass|block]